Q&A with George Mulligan, PhD: ASP1128 Cuts Down on Acute Kidney Injuries

 MD Magazine: What do you believe the main take-home point of the study is?

-So, we're evaluating a mitochondrial-based therapy for the treatment of patients coming out of surgery who may be at risk of an AKI event.
+We're evaluating a mitochondrial-based therapy for the treatment of patients coming out of surgery who may be at risk of an AKI event.
 And we're measuring those AKI events at 3-days post-surgery.

 It's a randomized control study, in which we compare placebo to 1128.
 And we're looking to see if we can reduce the rates of AKI, in this particular hospital setting.